Masculinizing hormone therapy: 5α-Reductase inhibitors

 5α-Reductase inhibitors like finasteride and dutasteride can be used to slow or prevent scalp hair loss and excessive body hair growth in transgender men taking testosterone.
 However, they may also slow or reduce certain aspects of masculinization, such as facial hair growth, normal male-pattern body hair growth, and possibly clitoral enlargement.
 A potential solution is to start taking a 5α-reductase inhibitor after these desired aspects of masculinization have been well-established.

 Progestogens

 Progestogens can be used to control menstruation in transgender men.
 Depot medroxyprogesterone acetate (DMPA) may be injected every three months just as it is used for contraception.
 Generally after the first cycle, menses are greatly reduced or eliminated.
 This may be useful for transgender men prior to initiation of testosterone therapy.

 Growth hormone

 In those who have not yet started or completed epiphyseal closure, growth hormone can be administered, potentially in conjunction with an aromatase inhibitor or a GnRH analogue, to increase final height.

 Effects

-The main effects of HRT of the FTM type are as follows:
+The main effects of testosterone in trans men are as follows: